aptos-foundation/AIPs/aips/aip-67.md

 ## Future Potential

-This AIP is mainly to support [AIP-61: OIDB accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).
+This AIP is mainly to support [AIP-61: keyless accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).

 It's unclear how it can be leveraged further.